June 21 – July 12, 2020

 Application Deadline and Deposit

-Deadline for application to the Heifetz Baroque program is Feb.
-4, 2019.
+Deadline for application to the Heifetz Baroque program has been extended to March 15, 2020.
 The Heifetz Baroque application fees are:

-Ø Applications received after Feb.
-4 will still be considered, but the late application fee will be $75.
+- Applications received after March 1 will still be considered, but the late application fee will be $75.